BeathovenGala/CadetTracker/README.md

 ## 🔭 The Future: A Strategic Roadmap

 The vision for Cadet Tracker extends far beyond its current state.
-I believe this project has the potential for real-world adoption, and a strong roadmap is essential for making that happen.[1]
+I believe this project has the potential for real-world adoption, and a strong roadmap is essential for making that happen.

   * **Dynamic Attendance:** We plan to implement a dynamic, one-time scannable QR code for each cadet with auto-scroll to prevent sharing and GPS spoofing.
-This would be a major leap in security and data integrity.[1]
+This would be a major leap in security and data integrity.
-  * **Email Verification:** Implement a system to send a verification email to new registrants via their unit's official mail.[1]
+  * **Email Verification:** Implement a system to send a verification email to new registrants via their unit's official mail.
-  * **Automated Verification:** The system could automatically determine a cadet's enrollment year and eligibility based on their entry date and exam schedule.[1]
+  * **Automated Verification:** The system could automatically determine a cadet's enrollment year and eligibility based on their entry date and exam schedule.
   * **Wider Adoption:** Expand the application to support schools in addition to colleges.
-  * **Communication Channel:** The cadet dashboard will include a real-time communication channel to deliver messages about ongoing parades and events.[1]
+  * **Communication Channel:** The cadet dashboard will include a real-time communication channel to deliver messages about ongoing parades and events.
-  * **Rank Holder Display:** Display a list of college rank holders with their explicit consent.[1]
+  * **Rank Holder Display:** Display a list of college rank holders with their explicit consent.
   * **Camps Attendance:** The system could be expanded to handle large events where hundreds of cadets attend and attendance needs to be taken twice a day.

 ## 🤝 How to Contribute